A Service view is a technical view that provides access to products managed by the service team, which can be an organization or a partner entity.

 Diagnostic

-The tab providing access to machine data through charts (Time Series Chart, Bar Chart) and tables (Multi Metric List) widgets.
+The tab provides access to machine data through charts (Time Series Chart, Bar Chart) and tables (Multi Metric List) widgets.

 Configuration